Encouraging Consumption of Water in School: Access, Challenges, and Strategies

 Water is low-cost

-- Faucet water costs under 1 cent for every gallon, making it substantially less costly than bundled refreshments.
+- Faucet water costs under 1 cent per gallon, making it substantially less costly than bottled beverages.

-- Drinking faucet water rather than one bottled refreshment daily can save $350 a year.
+- Drinking faucet water rather than bottled water daily can save $350 a year.

 Water is safe

-- Faucet water is tested for contaminants more regularly than bottled water and is safe to drink in many places in the U.S. Water is tasty and refreshing.
+- Faucet water is tested for contaminants more regularly than bottled water and is generally safe to drink in many places in the U.S. Water is a tasty and refreshing beverage.

 - Especially when chilled, water is delectable and refreshing.

-- Infusing water with a natural product like fruits, vegetables, or herbs is a simple method to make water alluring without sugar.
+- Infusing water with natural products like fruits, vegetables, or herbs is a simple method to make water appealing without added sugar.

 Drinking faucet water rather than packaged refreshments is better for the environment.

-- Drinking faucet water saves water and energy because no plastic containers or packaging should be produced.
+- Drinking faucet water saves water and energy because no plastic containers or packaging are needed.

-- Drinking faucet water lessens the number of plastic bottles that end in landfills.
+- Drinking tap water lessens the number of plastic bottles that end up in landfills.

 Water is easy to find